chapinux/iodisplayRshiny/README.md

 Depends on shiny, plotly, ggplot2, scales, and RColorBrewer

-Launch with Rstudio ,
+Launch with Rstudio , change the working directory to the location or your clone/pull (line 16).

-change the working directory to the location or your clone/pull (line 16)
+Input files have to be in CSV format